dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

 function ``opcsim.plots.histplot`` to do that!
 All we need is the data to plot (evaluated PDF) and the OPC bins.

-Let's go ahead and plot the response of a 10-bin OPC to the Urban Aerosol Distribution:
+Let’s go ahead and plot the response of a 10-bin OPC to the Urban Aerosol Distribution:

 .. code:: ipython3